aderbalfarias/angular-app-learn/README.md

 # angularapplearn

-This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 1.7.3.
+This project implements a crud in angular with Firebase.

 ## Development server